Achievable logoAchievable logo

 Feedback

-What athletes eat and drink before and during competition can affect their performance, while their postcompetition meal has a greater impact on their recovery.
-If the time period between events is less than 24 hours, their recovery nutrition also influences performance in the next event or game.
-This chapter focuses on pre-, during-, and postcompetition nutrition while also providing guidelines for athletes who want to lose or gain weight.
-Additionally, discussions on weight are incomplete unless they include information on disordered eating and eating disorders.
-It is imperative that strength and conditioning professionals recognize signs and symptoms of eating disorders and take an active role in the treatment team.
+This chapter focuses on pre-, during-, and postcompetition nutrition.
+It also provides guidelines for athletes who want to lose or gain weight.
+Any discussion of weight is incomplete without addressing disordered eating and eating disorders.
+Strength and conditioning professionals need to recognize signs and symptoms of eating disorders and take an active role on the treatment team.

 Precompetition nutrition